romacv/RRCoreData/README.md

 # RRCoreData
-Simplest way to work with CoreData
+Helpers for simply work with CoreData